adrianodemarino/Unify-Dataframe/README.md

         * the tuple is stored in dictionary with the releated value in the cell of the df
     *  else if the tuple exist in the dictionary
         * the value of the tuple just inserted is update with the sum between the old end the new one.
 3. After these operations, the dictionary will contain all the possible combinations between rows and columns of the all dataframes in the list.
+4. The dictionary is used to create a new dataframe using pandas function ```from_dict()```